 - Self-Assessment: support with the completion of the annual SAR cycle.

-This policy will be reviewed in July 2022 and a revised policy issued in 2022/23 if appropriate
+This policy will be reviewed in July 2024 and a revised policy issued in 2024/25 if appropriate.

 This policy is published on The City of Liverpool College’s Website and issued to all partner organisations.

-In the event that the College needs to withdraw from a subcontract arrangement, a subcontractor withdraws from the arrangement or a subcontractor goes into liquidation or administration, the College will take steps to ensure that provision is made to preserve the continuity of the provision and learners involved are able to complete their qualifications.
+If the College needs to withdraw from a subcontracting arrangement, a subcontractor withdraws from the arrangement or a subcontractor goes into liquidation or administration, the College will take steps to ensure that provision is made to preserve the continuity of the provision and learners involved can complete their qualifications.
 The contingency plan below outlines how we will seek to continue the provision.